crossid/developer-site/docs/langs/backend/nodejs_express.md

 app.listen(3005, () => console.log("listening at http://localhost:3005"));
 ```

-Let's start a reverse proxy which will route any traffic comming from 443 to port 3005.
+Let's start a reverse proxy which will route any traffic coming from 443 to port 3005.

 ```bash
 caddy reverse-proxy --from localhost:443 --to localhost:3005